Bob co-founded MITC in 2014

 In November 2014 I attended a (certificated) mindfulness teacher training retreat (TTR1) run by Bangor University Centre for Mindfulness Research and Practice at Trigonos Retreat Centre.
 This was specifically to support teaching 8 week MBSR courses.
 The teachers were Vanessa Hope, Pamela Duckerin and David Shannon.

 I maintain my own regular practice of meditation and mindfulness.
-Laura and I have regular supervision, for our MBSR courses, and adhere to the UK Network for Mindfulness Teachers - Good Practice Guidelines.
+I have regular supervision, for our MBSR courses, and adhere to the UK Network for Mindfulness Teachers - Good Practice Guidelines.
 I now base my own teaching on this secular approach.
 I met Laura Madeley in 2014 and felt immediately that we could work well together, pooling our complimentary experience to teach high quality MBSR courses.
+We set up MITC together in 2014.

 It was whilst working at the charity Arthritis Care, in 2007, that I took the step of sharing some of the meditation techniques I had learned with a group of staff.
 We met weekly at lunchtimes in the boardroom.
 The experience was satisfying for me and found useful, or so I was told, by my colleagues that came along.
 Nine years on I know of at least two of the group who have carried on using what they learned during those lunchtime sessions.